nuspell/nuspell.github.io/index.md

 # Languages and Users

 Currently, almost 90 different languages and language variations are supported.
-This covers the languages used in almost 200 countries or geographic regions in the world.
+This covers the languages used in almost 200 countries and geographic regions in the world.
 As many users can also use a second language, such as English, the user base is almost all of the approximately 2.5 billion computer users.
 That is a third of the Earth's population.

 Nuspell itself does not support any language.
 You need language support, also called a language pack or dictionary, in order for Nuspell to check spelling in a certain language.
 Language support can be found for:
 * [LibreOffice](https://en.wikipedia.org/wiki/LibreOffice) via [language support](https://wiki.documentfoundation.org/Language_support_of_LibreOffice) and [dictionary extensions](http://extensions.libreoffice.org/extensions?getCategories=Dictionary&getCompatibility=any&sort_on=positive_ratings&path=%2FLibreOffice-Extensions-and-Templates%2Fextension-center&portal_type=PSCProject&SearchableText=)